The Sunbury Gallery Development

 We need more space!

-With over 45,000 visitors a year, the activities in the Gallery – the embroidery display, guest exhibitions, workshops and talks all fight for the same space and its increasingly difficult to accommodate the demand of visiting groups from local schools, care homes and disabled organisations.
-Added to this, on busy days the sound from the Café encroaches into the Gallery.
+With over 40,000 visitors a year, the activities in the Gallery – the embroidery display, guest exhibitions, workshops and talks all fight for the same space and it is increasingly difficult to accommodate visiting groups.
+Added to this, the sound from the Café on busy days encroaches into the Gallery.

-Our plans, for which planning consent has been secured and which have the full support of the local authority, will transform the Gallery into a two-level exhibition and workshop space enhancing the visitor experience.
-A new entrance accessed directly from the carpark will provide a strong identity for the Gallery separate from the Walled Garden while landscaping adjacent to the new Gallery parking area will create a permanent and welcoming entrance to Sunbury Park.
+Our plans will transform the Gallery into a two-level exhibition and workshop space each with distinct areas enhancing the visitor experience.
+It will contain light and glass, and will provide visitors with the space we presently lack.
+A new entrance accessed directly from the carpark will provide a strong identity for the Gallery separate from the Walled Garden & Sunbury Park.

 To build this we need to raise £2.25m, an investment which will repay itself many times over in the Gallery’s ability to enhance people’s lives.

 If you would like to support our development and make a donation via our PayPal donate account please click on the Donate button below and follow the instructions.

 3 Cubes (3 of 3)